 How much capital to put into the company

-Another point to consider for your business plan in France is the amount to capital to start you company and where you can get financing for it.
+Another point to consider for your business plan in France is the amount of capital to start your company and where you can get financing for it.

 The amount of capital would greatly depend on the type of business that you wish to start.
 If you’re looking at a restaurant then definitely the investment can be quite heavy.
 You would need to consider –